Lauderhill, Florida: Education

 A section of Lauderhill has a choice between Anderson and Piper.
 Lauderhill 6–12's high school program has no zoning boundary per se, but people who live in the middle school boundary have priority for admission.
-While Millennium's high school has no boundary, previous Millennium Middle students have priority for admission.
+While Millennium's high school has no boundary, previous Millennium middle school students have priority for admission.

 Charter schools include Rise Academy and Rise Academy II.